-74:29:03:05.
+- 74:29:03:05.
 Procedure for submission of permit amendment application.
-The following procedures apply to the submission of a permit amendment application:

-(1) Upon submission of a permit amendment application to the department, the applicant shall submit a copy of the application to the office of the register of deeds in the county in which the affected land is located.
-Proof of submission to the register of deeds shall be transmitted to the department;

-- (2) To facilitate agency review of a permit amendment application, the applicant may submit copies of the amendment application by certified mail to the following agencies at the same time the application is submitted to the department: - (a) The department of game, fish and parks; - (b) The department of agriculture; - (c) The department of education and cultural affairs; - (d) The U.S. forest service, if lands under its jurisdiction are included in the amendment; - (e) The local conservation district: - (f) The U.S. bureau of land management, if lands under its jurisdiction are included in the amendment; and - (g) The department of health.
+The following procedures apply to the submission of a permit amendment application: - (1) Upon submission of a permit amendment application to the department, the applicant shall submit a copy of the application to the office of the register of deeds in the county in which the affected land is located.
+Proof of submission to the register of deeds shall be transmitted to the department; - (2) To facilitate agency review of a permit amendment application, the applicant may submit copies of the amendment application by certified mail to the following agencies at the same time the application is submitted to the department: - (a) The department of game, fish and parks; - (b) The department of education and cultural affairs; - (c) The U.S. forest service, if lands under its jurisdiction are included in the amendment; - (d) The local conservation district; - (e) The U.S. bureau of land management, if lands under its jurisdiction are included in the amendment; and - (f) The department of health.